aedobbyn/beer-data-science/compile/compile.md

 * Implementing a GAN ([generative adversarial network](https://en.wikipedia.org/wiki/Generative_adversarial_networks)) to come up with beer names
 * Going deeper on the hops deep dive: which hops are used most often in which styles?

-I'd love to hear other ideas!
-Please don't hesitate to reach out.
+Please don't hesitate to reach out with other ideas.
+Cheers.

 ![](../img/pour.jpg)